 - 1. Options that control soundness: - If you supply the -Alint=soundArrayCreationNullness command-line option, then the checker warns if it encounters an array creation with a non-null component type.
-See Section 3.3.4 for a discussion. - 2.
+See Section 3.3.4 for a discussion. - If you supply the -Astubs=collection-object-parameters-may-be-null.astub command-line option, then in JDK collection classes, the checker unsoundly permits null as an argument for any key or value formal parameter whose type is Object (instead of the element type).
+See Section 3.4.2. - If you supply the -Alint=trustArrayLenZero command-line option, then the checker will trust @ArrayLen(0) annotations.
+See Section 3.3.5 for a discussion. - 2.
 Options that warn about poor code style: - If you supply the -Alint=redundantNullComparison command-line option, then the checker warns when a null check is performed against a value that is guaranteed to be non-null, as in ("m" == null).
 Such a check is unnecessary and might indicate a programmer error or misunderstanding.
 The lint option is disabled by default because sometimes such checks are part of ordinary defensive programming.